 Before these blog posts were first suggested to me, I had a repertoire of just a few classic cocktails.
-The Sazerac — now the official drink of the great city of New Orleans — was a favorite but also the most complicated to make.
+The Sazerac was a favorite but also the most complicated to make according to the instructions I was using back.
 I was a newbie then myself and now it seems pretty easy and very simple.
 An Old Fahioned with a twist or two, and no drink without fresh juice is ever much of a hassle.

 I had learned of the Sazerac listening to Rachel Maddow’s seemingly forgotten “Cocktail Moments” on her almost as forgotten Air America radio show and it made sense for it to be one of the first cocktails I explored here.
 Now, an enjoyable, myth-shattering episode of the “Life Behind Bars” podcast from 2018 has inspired me to revisit the drink that the city of New Orleans has named its official cocktail.
 (I, unfortunately, didn’t even know Sazerac’s existed the last time I was there, pre-Katrina.)